heyLu/jark-client/README.md

     jark server install

+For a system-wide install

+    jark --install-root /usr/lib/clojure server install

 Currently, the standalone version is packaged with clojure-1.3.
 To install with clojure-1.2.x do:

     jark --clojure-version 1.2.1 server install

-For a system-wide install
+    (or jark -c 1.2.1 server install)

-    jark --install-root /usr/lib/clojure server install
+    jark -c 1.3.0 server install

+Once the jars are downloaded, you can start multiple servers with different clojure versions

+    jark -c 1.2.1 -p 9001 server start jark -c 1.3.0 -p 9002 server start

 ## Basic usage